pure-chance/greed/paper/paper.typ

 Future work could explore extensions to multiplayer variants or investigate the impact of different scoring rules on optimal strategies.
 There is also, I suspect, more room for performance improvements.
 However, the current improvements are enough for the goals of this project.

-Greed is ultimately a simple game, but one which illuminates the patterns and complexity hidden within its mechanics.
-Like Conway's game of life, it's a game of simple rules that lead to complex behavior.
+Greed is ultimately a simple game, but one that illuminates the patterns and complexity hidden within its mechanics.
+Like Conway's Game of Life, it's a game of simple rules that lead to complex behavior.